ibm-cloud-docs/secrets-manager/endpoints.md

 | `{region}` | The region abbreviation that represents the geographic area where your {{site.data.keyword.secrets-manager_short}} resides.
 For example, `us-south` or `eu-de`. |
 | `{url_encoded_instance_CRN}` | The Cloud Resource Name (CRN) that uniquely identifies your {{site.data.keyword.secrets-manager_short}} service instance.
 The value must be URL encoded. |
 | `{IAM_token}` | Your {{site.data.keyword.cloud_notm}} IAM access token. |
-{: caption="Required parameters for retrieving service endpoints with the API" caption-side="top"}
+{: caption="Required parameters for retrieving service endpoints with the API" caption-side="bottom"}

 A successful request returns the endpoint URLs that are associated with the region and service instance CRN that you specify.
 The following JSON snippet shows an example response.